stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/SPI/SPI_TwoBoards/SPI_DataExchangeInterrupt/readme.txt

 @par Hardware and Software environment
-  - This example runs on STM32F40xx/STM32F41xx, STM32F427x/STM32F437x Devices.
+  - This example runs on STM32F405xx/407xx, STM32F415xx/417xx and STM32F427xx/437xx devices.

-  - This example has been tested with STMicroelectronics STM324xG-EVAL (STM32F40xx/ STM32F41xx Devices) and STM32437I-EVAL (STM32F427x/STM32F437x Devices) evaluation
+  - This example has been tested with STMicroelectronics STM324xG-EVAL (STM32F40xx/ STM32F41xx Devices) and STM32437I-EVAL (STM32F427xx/STM32F437xx Devices)
-    boards and can be easily tailored to any other supported device and development board.
+    evaluation boards and can be easily tailored to any other supported device and development board.

   - STM324xG-EVAL and STM32437I-EVAL Set-up
     - Use LED1, LED2, LED3 and LED4 connected respectively to PG.06, PG.08, PI.09
       and PC.07 pins
-    - Use the Joystick Push Button
+    - Use the Tamper Push Button
     - Connect BoardA SPI2 SCK pin  (PI1) to BoardB SPI2 SCK pin  (PI1)
     - Connect BoardA SPI2 MOSI pin (PI3) to BoardB SPI2 MOSI pin (PI3)
     - Connect BoardA SPI2 MISO pin (PI2) to BoardB SPI2 MOSI pin (PI2)